noahaguilera/VideoGameCollectionTracker/journal.md

 * Set up many to many relationships between all the tables
 * Added unit testing to both tables
 * Set up AWS Account

+### Week 8

+3/12/2021

+* Completed Many to Many CRUD
+* Completed week 5 work
+* Set up authorization with sign in